How to Target Striking Distance Keywords in Search (Updated for 2021)

 At Wheelhouse, we’re quite fond of striking distance SEO.
-It’s an art that’s been lost in the daily cacophony of tricks, hot takes and algorithm updates.
-But at the end of the day, it’s a reliable way to drive real value with pages on the brink of success.
+It’s an art that’s been lost in the daily cacophony of tricks, hot takes, and algorithm updates — but at the end of the day, it’s a reliable way to drive real value with pages on the brink of success.

-1. It’s actually within striking distance
+1. Identify keywords within striking distance

 The fertile ground for on-page content optimization is a keyword ranking between roughly position 5 and 15.
 It may even be as high as position 4, depending on the keyword and page in question.
 It’s not an exact science, and it’s largely dependent on your SERP competition.
 But we’ve found that even small optimizations can influence upward rank movement in this range.

 Pay attention to search results for your striking distance keyword.
 Are they grouped by search intent?
 Are there articles, informational results or reviews?
 Where are your direct competitors?
 Are there actually 10 spots up for grabs on the first page?
-For many shorter-tail, high-volume queries (where search intention can be a bit more varied), Google likes to cover its bases with a mix of results (informational, e-commerce, local, etc.).
+For many door-buster, high-volume queries (where search intention can be a bit more varied), Google likes to cover its bases with a mix of results (informational, e-commerce, local, etc.).

 And that brings us to demand.
 In most cases, you don’t want to spend time precision-optimizing a keyword with 140 searches a month.
 At that range, moving from position 8 to position 4 is not going to drive significant revenue.
-This is a general best practice, and there are exceptions (like if you’re selling a high-priced product in a niche market).
-Not ranking in striking distance territory for any high-volume keywords?
-Striking distance optimization may not be the most valuable exercise at this point.

 Say you’re stuck in position 11 for “electric train sets.”
 Your ranking page is an e-commerce category selling … electric train sets.
 Your title tag, meta description, H1, friendly URL, on-page content … all mention electric train sets.
 Your site structure points dozens of internal links to your page with the anchor text: (you guessed it!) electric train sets.